Florida's Wildlife Legacy Initiative

-Florida’s Wildlife Legacy Initiative (Initiative) is a program designed to combine effective statewide planning with regional partnership development to implement actions at the local level.
-The three main components of the Initiative are:
+Florida’s Wildlife Legacy Initiative (Initiative) was a program designed to combine effective statewide planning with regional partnership development to implement actions at the local level.
+The three main components of the Initiative were:

 The Action Plan is a comprehensive, statewide plan for conserving the state's wildlife and vital natural areas for future generations.
 Partners are essential in identifying and prioritizing Initiative goals that implement the Action Plan.
 These goals direct the use of State Wildlife Grant funding and other FWC resources.

-Initiative staff is housed in FWC regional offices, the Fish and Wildlife Research Institute in St. Petersburg, and FWC's headquarters in Tallahassee.
-The Wildlife Legacy Biologists are responsible for on the ground implementation of the Action Plan through the development of partnerships with scientists, businesses, landowners and volunteers that possess the necessary expertise to address the Initiative's 2012-2017 implementation goals and objectives.
+Employees associated with the State Wildlife Action Plan and State Wildlife Grants Program are housed in FWC regional offices and FWC's headquarters in Tallahassee.
+The Wildlife and Landscape Biologists are responsible for on the ground implementation of the Action Plan through the development of partnerships with scientists, businesses, landowners and volunteers that possess the necessary expertise to address Implementation Goals and objectives.

-Each Wildlife Legacy Biologist coordinates actions necessary to meet the Initiative's implementation goals and objectives, which fall under the following five categories:
+Each Wildlife and Landscape Biologist coordinates actions necessary to meet the Implementation Goals and objectives, which fall under the following four categories:

-We encourage you to reach out to the local staff member in your area to discuss how Initiative projects and goals align with your own.
+We encourage you to reach out to the local staff member in your area to discuss how Action Plan implementation projects and goals align with your own.
 Visit the Contact page to find a staff member near you!

 Why State Wildlife Action Plans?